Online Mixing and Mastering News

 What is the Difference Between Mixing and Mastering?This question is often asked not only by people who are new to the music production process but seasoned musicians with no ambitions for the technical side of the recording process.
-However, 99% of recorded music pass through mixing and mastering stages before being released for distribution (physical or digital), streaming and radio broadcast.
+However, 99% of recorded music passes through mixing and mastering stages before being released for distribution (physical or digital), streaming and radio broadcast.
 Before we get into details, let’s define the main difference between these processes.

 Audio mixing is the process of combining recorded tracks into a final mix.
-It usually involves the processing of individual audio tracks, balancing them against each other, adding some space and effects, and creating a stereo or multichannel surround image.
+It usually involves processing individual audio tracks, balancing them against each other, adding some space and effects, and creating a stereo or multichannel surround image.

 Stem mastering is a separate topic, which we will cover at the end of this article.

 To avoid any further confusion, let’s dive into some detail about Mixing and Mastering.

 Mixing First!Mixing is the first part of the post-recording process.
 Some may argue with me, that audio post-production in music starts with the editing of the recorded material, but in reality, we usually start mixing while recording without even thinking of it.
 To get a good performance from the musicians or the band, we need to have a rough balance of the instruments in their headphones during recording.
 This balance determines the sound concept of the track on the first stage.
 Then we may decide to edit the recorded audio or not, based on our style and concept.
 During the mixing we understand, if we need any additional editing of certain parts or not.

 The main purpose of mixing is to make separate audio tracks to form a good resulting sound picture when all of them are playing together.
 It is not only balancing the instruments using their volume and position in stereo but shaping the tone and the dynamics of each individual track, placing them into an acoustic space and adding some special effects to achieve the desired tone or make them sound following the concept of the track.